The Art and Voyage of Naming a Film Production House

 1. How do I choose a one-off name for my production company?

-Start by brainstorming ideas that reflect your brand, check their availability, and test them with your primary customers.
-A distinctive name should stand out yet remain on-point to your industry.
+Start by brainstorming ideas that reflect your brand, check their availability, and test them with your target audience.
+A unique name should stand out yet remain relevant to your industry.

 2. Can I rename my production company later?